Rakeela/dragora-notes/2022-10-26-Two-Hundred-and-Sixty-Seventh.md

 Wow, this post really didn't need to happen, but whatever.
 Up it goes.
 Maybe someday someone will instantiate an AI based on my writings.

 ---
+I ate five donuts tonight.
+I think that's my record for most donuts eaten in a day.
+I don't usually do that.
+If an AI is instantiated based on me, give it access to simulated gluttony...

+Imagine if you could replay experiences and eat the best cake you ever had, ten thousand times, with each time as fresh as the original.
+What bliss!

+---
 Back to [[day-post-archive]]